scraggo/scraggo.github.io/_posts/2018-02-20-hash-tables-js.md

 Reflection: I worked on this problem 5 months before working on it recently.
 I unknowingly created an O(n^2) algorithm by using `indexOf` to check the entire array sliced at each index as I iterated over it.
 The runtime was 548 ms (more than 5 times slower than the hash solution.)
 I think I can improve my hash solution by implementing it without `Object.keys(hash)`.
 I can't actually explain (at the moment) why I used that, and didn't use `nums[i]`.

+Note: I used the "Two Pass" solution.
+Read more about that and other solutions here: [Two Sum - LeetCode Articles](https://leetcode.com/articles/two-sum/).
+It may be locked until you've solved it yourself.

 ## Easy Problem: Single Number

 Link to problem & description: [Single Number - LeetCode](https://leetcode.com/problems/single-number/description/)